RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 "Pardon, Love, I didn't catch that."

 "Felicity" Trouble muttered.
-Brun, having been awake for 18 hours at this point and just finished a 9 hour graveyard shift, took a moment to connect the dots.
+Brun, having been awake for eighteen hours at this point and just finished a nine hour graveyard shift, took a moment to connect the dots.
 Brun furrowed her brow, and tried as hard as she could to overwrite where she had stored Trouble's name to replace it with Felicity.

 "Lovely to hear, Felicity."
 Brun announced, doing her darnedest to not think the world trouble.